-c.
+b.
 Impairment of exploration and evaluation assets

 The impairment assessments for exploration and evaluation assets require the use of estimates and assumptions such as discount rates, future commodity prices, future foreign exchange rates, future royalty rates, recoverable grades, and future capital and operating expenditures.
 Fair value for exploration and evaluation assets is generally determined as the present value of estimated future cash flows arising from the continued use of the asset.
 Cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risk specific to the asset.
-Management assesses its CGU's as being an individual mine site that may include multiple ore bodies.
-This is the lowest level for which cash inflows are largely independent of those of other assets.

-d.
+c.
 Environmental rehabilitation provision

-Environmental rehabilitation provisions have been created based on the Company's internal estimates.
+Environmental rehabilitation provisions have been provided for based on the Company's internal estimates.
 Assumptions, based on the current economic environment, have been made which management believe are a reasonable basis upon which to estimate the future liability.
 These estimates take into account any material changes to the assumptions that occur when reviewed regularly by management.
 Estimates are reviewed annually and are based on current regulatory requirements.
 Significant changes in estimates of restoration standards and techniques will result in changes to provisions from year to year.
 Actual rehabilitation costs will ultimately depend on future market prices for the rehabilitation costs which will reflect the market condition at the time the rehabilitation costs are actually incurred.
 The final cost of the currently recognized rehabilitation provision may be higher or lower than currently provided for.

-e.
+d.
 Share-based payment transactions

 The Company measures the cost of equity-settled transactions by reference to the fair value of the equity instruments at the date at which they are granted.
 Estimating fair value for share-based payment transactions requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This estimate also requires determining the most appropriate inputs to the valuation model including the expected life of the stock option, volatility and dividend yield and making assumptions about them.
-The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in note 18.
+The assumptions and models used for estimating fair value for share-based payment transactions are disclosed in note 17.

-f.
+e.
 Recovery of deferred tax assets